An effective criterion for multiple positive zeros of vertically parametrized polynomial systems: Feasibility of the oriented characteristic system

-Imposing that $P$ induces a forest might be restrictive in general, but this condition is present in the (simplified) reduced matrices of many augmented vertical systems coming from (realistic) reaction networks.
-We remark that as the graph $G_P$ associated with a simplifed reduced matrix $P$ can be seen as a subgraph of the graph $G_{\oP}$ associated with the reduced matrix $\oP$, if $\oP$ induces a forest, then so does $P$.
+Although the condition that $P$ induces a forest might be in general quite restrictive, it holds for the (simplified) reduced matrices of many augmented vertical systems coming from (realistic) reaction networks.
+As the graph $G_P$ associated with a simplified reduced matrix $P$ can be seen as a subgraph of the graph $G_{\oP}$ associated with the reduced matrix $\oP$ from \eqref{eqP}, if $\oP$ induces a forest, then so does $P$.